Phileosopher/commonplace/technology.md

 We [change](people-changes.md) to conform to our environment.
 If we expose ourselves frequently to a certain technology, we'll adapt to [reasoning](logic.md) that harmonizes with that technology's [design](values.md).

+APPLICATION: Everything in the computer industry moves so rapidly that technologies never stay around long enough to be stable.
+Instead, by the time they're stable, they're old and outdated.
+Thus, computer specialists are always working with low-[quality](values-quality.md), [useful](purpose.md) tools that will be obsolete in a few years.

+APPLICATION: At one time in the 1800s, people perceived the mind as a [mechanical object](engineering-mechanical.md), and has lately been perceived as a computer.
+The [fashion](trends.md) will change once something is more advanced than a computer.

 Frequently, technology will replace the physical problems from our environment with a vast array of psychological problems instead.

+APPLICATION: Technology doesn't necessarily address our problems, and sometimes can worsen them.
+We must use it in its time and place to find [meaning](meaning.md) and live the [good life](goodlife.md).

 ## Destruction

 Technology's power magnifies *everything*, including [moral](morality.md) decisions.
 Some technology is created to destroy (e.g., explosives, guns), but people can use just about anything they want for a destructive [purpose](purpose.md).
 But, public discussions about the moral implications of new technology often arise *after* the [trend](trends.md) has taken hold.

+APPLICATION: Don't blame technology, blame the user.
+This applies to guns, written publications, and any [trendy](trends.md) tech.
+There's a [good](morality.md) and [productive](results.md) use for every [evil](morality-evil.md) application of technology.

 Frequently, leaders declare certain technologies (e.g., weapons, drugs) [evil](morality-evil.md) from their capacity to destroy.
 They'll sometimes [control them](rules.md), and other times [ban them](morality-taboo.md).
 But, if someone is [creative](mind-creativity.md) enough with *other* technology, they can usually get around the [rules](rules.md) (e.g., [3D-printed](engineering-printers.md) guns).